Alfresco/docs-alfresco/federation-services/latest/using/index.md

 The obsolete task can be used to identify obsolete documents when reading them from the source repository.
 This can be used either in the federation view for identifying documents that are obsolete based on the definition set in the task for the job by adding metadata or skipping/processing the documents which are obsolete.
 You can define what obsolete means for your organisation - you can define it based on the date created or updated and the content before what timeframe is considered as obsolete.

-> **Note**: The Obsolete Detection tasks uses the system time of the 3Sixty server when calculating date/time scenarios.
+> **Note:** The Obsolete Detection tasks uses the system time of the 3Sixty server when calculating date/time scenarios.

 ##### Fields